gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    or ignored on receipt.

-   If PR-SCTP as defined in {{RFC3758}} is used, the FORWARD-TSN chunks are sent in an authenticated way whcih makes sure that it is not possible for an attacker to drop messages and use forged FORWARD-TSN, SACK, and/or SHUTDOWN chunks to hide this dropping.
+   If PR-SCTP as defined in {{RFC3758}} is used, the FORWARD-TSN chunks are sent in an authenticated way which makes sure that it is not possible for an attacker to drop messages and use forged FORWARD-TSN, SACK, and/or SHUTDOWN chunks to hide this dropping.